denten-books/plain-text/1-metaphor.md

 ## Death and Incongruence

 In poetics, a metaphor is said to be "motivated" when a number of concepts from one domain extends into another to produce insight [@lakoff_contemporary_1998, 210-1].
-Lakoff explains that to say "to spin one's wheels" when referring to someone who is thinking is to apply the reader's knowledge of automobiles to the mental realm.
+Lakoff explains that to say "spinning one's wheels" when referring to someone who is thinking is to apply the reader's knowledge of automobiles to the mental realm.
 Wheels that spin without moving the vehicle forward waste energy.
 The metaphor suggests that something similar happens mentally as well [@lakoff_contemporary_1998, 211].
 A metaphor in a figurative genre, prose or poetry, suggests novel and hitherto unexplored connections between domains.

 In his influential essay on metaphor the English literary critic I.A.
-Richards wrote that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 95].
+Richards wrote that "when we use metaphor we have two thoughts of different things active together and supported by a single word, or phrase, whose meaning is a resultant of their interaction" [@richards_philosophy_1936, 93].
 Richards's radical contribution to the study of metaphor lay in the observation that metaphor operates in language, thought, and action ubiquitously.
 It does not, as previously thought, exist merely in the realm of poetic language.
 Thought